-On April 25, 2021, the Company announced that CRH entered into an amended senior credit arrangement administered by JPMorgan Chase Bank and a syndicate of lenders, for an aggregate amount of US\$300 million, including revolving credit facilities of US\$175 million and access to a US\$125 million accordion feature.
+On April 22, 2021, the Company 's subsidiary CRH, entered into an amended senior credit arrangement administered by JPMorgan Chase Bank and a syndicate of lenders, for an aggregate amount of US\$300 million, including revolving credit facilities of US\$175 million and access to a US\$125 million accordion feature.

-On April 23, 2021, the Company completed the acquisition of CRH, a company focused on delivering high quality healthcare services and has emerged as a leading provider of anesthesia services to the GI (Gastroenterologist) community.
+On April 22, 2021, the Company completed the acquisition of CRH, a company focused on delivering high quality healthcare services and has emerged as a leading provider of anesthesia services to the GI (Gastroenterologist) community.